 And then, here’s a picture of collard greens grown in the US.
 I know there are several varieties of collard greens and I have not gone as far as identifying which particular variety..If anyone can tell me, I would love to hear more about it!

 Besides, the ones I have listed above, one ssam green called e-ssamchoo caught my interest because it is an entirely novel plant, developed by Prof. Lee Kwanho in Korea.
 This novel plant (patented 2003) was developed by crossing chinese cabbage and regular cabbage to produce an ideal green for Korean ssam.

-There are also some additional ssam greens used for Korean Lettuce Wraps that is not in the picture above and here they are:
+There are also some additional leafy vegetable used for Korean Lettuce Wraps that is not in the picture above and here they are:

-- Korean/Napa Cabbage ssam (배추 Baechoo) – use young, fresh yellow inner leaves for the sweetest ssam.
+- Korean/Napa Cabbage (배추 Baechoo) – use young, fresh yellow inner leaves for the sweetest flavor.

-- Kelp (다시마 Dashima) – use tender kelp for ssam.
+- Kelp (다시마 Dashima) – use tender kelp.
 Best served with chogochujang instead of ssamjang.

-Well, hope you get to explore your local market or home garden and make some great Korean lettuce wraps with all the different greens!
+Well, hope you get to explore your local market or home garden and make some great ssam with all the different greens!
 And if you have a favorite that I did not mention here, I would love to hear from you!!